Acne and Breastfeeding

 Breast pimples can also be caused by improper sucking, (check your latch).
 A pimple on the nipple, may be a blocked duct or a nipple bleb.

-Breast acne may be an indication of a yeast infection.
+Breast acne, that seems like a rash, may be an indication of a yeast infection.

 Breastfeeding and Acne in Baby?